prappleizer/DMScreen/README.md

 python app.py --session session-1
 ```

 providing the session folder name to the `--session` flag.
 The above will open the example.
+The app should be running at `http://127.0.0.1:5001/`, which you can navigate to in your browser.

 Within a session, there are four key folders to create: